typedb/typedb-docs/09-query/05-updating-data.md

 ## Summary
 Due to the expressivity of Graql, updating instances requires a thorough understanding of the underlying logic as explained when [defining the schema](/docs/schema/concepts).
 Simply put, to update is essentially to first `delete` and then `insert`.

-Next, we will learn how to [aggregate values over a set of data](/docs/query/aggregate-query) in a Grakn knowledge graph.
+Next, we learn how to [aggregate values over a set of data](/docs/query/aggregate-query) in a Grakn knowledge graph.